FlyingDomotic/FF_SmsServer/README.md

 Messages to send are read on Serial and/or MQTT and/or HTTP.

 Received SMS from restricted phone numbers are pushed to Serial and/or MQTT.
-With associated examples,
+With associated examples:
 	- it's possible to execute bash commands on remote Unix nodes,
 	- as well as reading/changing state of Domoticz devices.